-We’ve been around for a couple of years now (as of this week!), and enough people have asked me about this story that I finally realized something.
-I realized it’s not a story about me or my family, or what we’ve accomplished.
+But we’ve been around for a couple of years now (as of this week!), and enough people have asked me about this story that I finally realized something.
+I realized it’s not a story about me or my family or what we’ve accomplished.
 It’s about you.

 It’s about the money struggles we all face.
 The ones that seem completely insurmountable.
-The ones that make us feel overwhelmed, isolated from the people we care about.
+The ones that make us feel overwhelmed and isolated from the people we love.

-Maybe your challenge is a massive pile of school debt, like mine was.
-Maybe it’s an underwater mortgage, a retirement plan that’s looking more like an “if” than a “when”, or simply keeping the bills paid when your income isn’t keeping up.
+Maybe your challenge is a massive pile of school debt like mine was.
+Perhaps it’s an underwater mortgage, a retirement plan that looks more like an “if” than a “when,” or simply keeping the bills paid when your income isn’t keeping up.

 We all have some big, scary dragon to face in our financial lives.
 I want to tell you about one of mine to remind you that you’re not alone.
 And most importantly, I want to show you that with a drop of strategy and a gallon of gall, you can slay anything.